 ‘All About Trans’, is the second phase of our work with the trans community, which began with Trans Media Action in October 2011.

-We deliver “interactions” (social meetings lasting no longer than 2 hours) between a media (or other sector) professional and a diverse group of trans people.
-Supported in part by the Esmée Fairbairn Foundation, Awards for All, Allen Lane Foundation and the Paul Hamlyn Foundation, these small events are facilitated by a trans facilitator and offer a chance for media professionals to get to understand trans lives in an informal setting.
+We deliver “interactions” (social meetings lasting no longer than 2 hours) between a media (or other sector) professional and a diverse group of trans and non-binary people.
+Supported in part by the Esmée Fairbairn Foundation, Awards for All, Allen Lane Foundation and the Paul Hamlyn Foundation, these small events are facilitated by a trans facilitator and offer a chance for media or sector professionals to get to understand trans lives in an informal setting.
 All About Trans is led in consultation with an Advisory Group made of a majority of trans people alongside media experts.

 Instead of traditional campaigning methods of trying to disseminate key messages about the community, we’re creating chances for empathy to grow through social interaction.
-Our experience has shown that a media professional that has been moved in some way is a much more powerful ally than one who has been fed lots of facts!
+Our experience has shown that a media or sector professional that has been moved in some way is a much more powerful ally than one who has been fed lots of facts!

 We want to move media professionals by introducing them to some inspirational and talented trans and non-binary people who we think may challenge their preconceptions in a really positive and enjoyable way.

-A new website (www.allabouttrans.org.uk) showcases the interactions, resources for media professionals and digital media produced by trans people.
+The project website (www.allabouttrans.org.uk) showcases the interactions, resources for media professionals and digital media produced by trans people.

 Paris Lees, journalist, presenter and All About Trans facilitator explains the work: